wireservice/agate/docs/tutorial.rst

 Defining the columns
 ====================

 journalism requires us to define a type for each column in our dataset.
-No effort is made to determine these types automatically, however, :class:`journalism.columns.TextType` is always a safe choice if you aren't sure what is in a column.
+No effort is made to determine these types automatically, however, :class:`.TextType` is always a safe choice if you aren't sure what is in a column.

 First we create instances of the column types we will be using: